michaelbeaumont/properator/README.md

 When the PR is closed, that instance of Flux and the launched manifests will disappear.

 <img src="docs/closed.png" width="600" alt="Drop">

+Note: As more commits are pushed, github will say the deployment is "outdated".
+This is a drawback of the deployments API; it doesn't let us update a deployment, we can only create new ones.
+Howeber, the deployment is not really forever out of date, Flux will apply the changes within 5 minutes.

 ### URL annotations